William P. Mullen is the 53rd Sheriff of Allegheny County, consecutively elected in 2007 and 2009 to serve the region’s 1.2 million citizens.

 Sheriff Mullen’s law enforcement career extends over 41 years.
 He was formerly Deputy Chief and second in command of the Pittsburgh Police, where he was responsible for the management and supervision of all City investigations involving major crimes such as homicide, rape, robbery and narcotics and the daily oversight of the City’s six police zones.
 After joining the force as a patrol officer in 1969, he was promoted through the ranks serving as Narcotics Detective, Homicide Lieutenant, Commander, Assistant Chief of Operations and Assistant Chief of Investigations.
 He received numerous commendations for solving serial rape and murder cases and was also recognized by the F.B.I. and the D.E.A. for the solution of high-profile investigations.

-An alumnus of the University of Dayton with a bachelor’s degree in Political Science and South Catholic High School of Pittsburgh, Sheriff Mullen is also a graduate of the F.B.I.
-National Academy in Quantico, Virginia, Disaster Management School in Emmitsburg, Maryland and the John F. Kennedy School of Government at Harvard University.
+An alumnus of the University of Dayton, with a bachelor’s degree in Political Science, and South Catholic High School of Pittsburgh, Sheriff Mullen is also a graduate of the F.B.I.
+National Academy in Quantico, Virginia, Disaster Management School in Emmitsburg, Maryland, the John F. Kennedy School of Government at Harvard University, the National Sheriffs' Institutue in Longwood, Colorado and Managing Police Discipline in Myrtle Beach, South Carolina.

 William P. Mullen